 Jim Fleming was named the 20th head coach in Rhode Island football history in December of 2013.
-He enters his fifth season at the helm in 2018.
+He enters his sixth season at the helm in 2019.

 In 2017, Fleming saw six of his players earn all-conference honors.
 Harold Cooper earned CAA Football All-Conference Second Team honors as a running back and third-team recognition as a kick returner.
 Wide receiver Aaron Parker was named to the second team, while wide receiver Marven Beauvais, defensive tackle Brandon Ginnetti, offensive tackle Dino Boyd and punt returner Matt Pires were all on the third-team.
 The Rams also had their most victories in seven seasons.